 The procedures described above create a special problem for projects subject to a Rent Supp or RAP contract, which would terminate at the time of the prepayment of the 236 mortgage, and owners of these projects would not be able to sign a PBV HAP with the appropriate rents for the transaction.
 To address this situation, HUD is waiving 24 CFR § 236.725 for all projects with Rent Supp or RAP that are pursuing a decoupling in conjunction with their RAD Second Component conversion.
 This waiver will allow the Rent Supp or RAP contract to remain in place after prepayment during the 60 days following prepayment.
-The PBV HAP must be signed when the basic rent increase goes into effect, and the Rent Supp or RAP contract will be terminated at the time of PBV HAP execution.
-Note: The PBV contract rents will still be subject to the initial determination of rents as described above.
+The PBV HAP must be signed when the basic rent increase goes into effect, and the Rent Supp or RAP contract rents will still be subject to the initial determination of rents as described above.

-K. Under-Occupied Units Converting to PBV.
+- K. Under-Occupied Units Converting to PBV.
 If a family is in an under-occupied unit under 24 CFR § 983.260 at the time of conversion, the family may remain in the unit until an appropriate-sized unit becomes available in the Covered Project.
 When an appropriate sized unit becomes available in the Covered Project, the family living in the under-occupied unit must move to the appropriate-sized unit within a reasonable period of time, as determined by the PHA.
-In order to allow the family to remain in the under-occupied unit until an appropriate-sized unit becomes available in the Covered Project, 24 CFR § 983.260 is waived.
-149

-- L. Davis-Bacon Prevailing Wages.
+In order to allow the family to remain in the under-occupied unit until an appropriate-sized unit becomes available in the Covered Project, 24 CFR § 983.260 is waived. - L. Davis-Bacon Prevailing Wages.
 Execution of a PBV contract through RAD that provides rental assistance to previously-assisted units does not trigger Davis-Bacon prevailing wage requirements (prevailing wages, the Contract Work Hours and Safety Standards Act, and implementing regulations, rules, and requirements).
 However, to the extent that construction or rehabilitation is performed on nine or more units that were not previously rent assisted or rent restricted and will be newly assisted as a result of the conversion transaction (including, without limitation, through transfer of assistance), such construction or rehabilitation is subject to Davis-Bacon prevailing wage requirements. - M. Transfers after conversion.
 After initial conversion, in general, a Project Owner may only request a transfer of assistance to HUD after 10 years from the effective date of the initial HAP Contract.
 A Project Owner may submit a transfer request sooner if it is needed as a result of eminent domain proceedings, natural disasters, unforeseen events, or as otherwise approved by HUD (for example, if HUD provided approval of a future transfer prior to conversion).
 Absent compelling circumstances, HUD will assess that the transfer does not occur in neighborhoods with highly concentrated poverty based on the criteria formulated for transfers under 8(bb) of the Act and how the transfer would affect project residents.
 HUD may consider, and approve with such conditions as HUD determines appropriate, a partial or complete transfer of assistance to a new location if the new location complies with applicable site selection standards.
-If applicable, any lender to and/or investor in the Covered Project must also approve the transfer of the assistance.
-Substantially all units covered by the initial HAP Contract must remain or be replaced as a result of the transfer.
-Residents of the original location at the time of the transfer request shall not experience a loss of rental assistance.
+If applicable, any lender to and/or investor in the Covered Project

-148 A household is considered to be remaining in the unit during any period of temporary relocation to permit rehabilitation of the Covered Project.
+&lt;sup>148 A household is considered to be remaining in the unit during any period of temporary relocation to permit rehabilitation of the Covered Project.